sait-lab/learn-git/git-branching.md

 > [!NOTE]
 >
-> `git log` doesn’t show *all* the branches *all* the time
+> `git log` doesn't show *all* the branches *all* the time
 >
 > If you were to run `git log` right now, you might wonder where the "testing" branch you just created went, as it would not appear in the output.
 >
-> The branch hasn’t disappeared; Git just doesn’t know that you’re interested in that branch and it is trying to show you what it thinks you’re interested in.
-In other words, by default, `git log` will only show commit history below the branch you’ve checked out.
+> The branch hasn't disappeared; Git just doesn't know that you're interested in that branch and it is trying to show you what it thinks you're interested in.
+In other words, by default, `git log` will only show commit history below the branch you've checked out.
 >
 > To show commit history for the desired branch you have to explicitly specify it: `git log testing`.
 To show all of the branches, add `--all` to your `git log` command.

 ![checkout-main-from-testing](./git-branching.assets/checkout-main-from-testing.png)

 > That command did two things.
 It moved the HEAD pointer back to point to the `main` branch, and it reverted the files in your working directory back to the snapshot that `main` points to.
 This also means the changes you make from this point forward will diverge from an older version of the project.
-It essentially rewinds the work you’ve done in your `testing` branch so you can go in a different direction.
+It essentially rewinds the work you've done in your `testing` branch so you can go in a different direction.

 > [!NOTE]
 >
 > Switching branches changes files in your working directory
 >
-> It’s important to note that when you switch branches in Git, files in your working directory will change.
+> It's important to note that when you switch branches in Git, files in your working directory will change.
 If you switch to an older branch, your working directory will be reverted to look like it did the last time you committed on that branch.
 If Git cannot do it cleanly, it will not let you switch at all.

-Let’s make a few changes and commit again:
+Let's make a few changes and commit again:

 ```
 $ echo 'a new line from main branch' >> file1.txt